 Bangkok has more than 500 SHA-certified hotels (Tourism Authority of Thailand SHA records, 2026).
 Most of them you should skip.
 The SHA badge tells you a hotel cleared the hygiene inspection, it does not tell you about the pool, the room size, the BTS distance, or whether the “river view” requires binoculars.
 That’s what this list is for.

-I’ve filtered down to 10 hotels across Bangkok’s main districts.
-Each one holds SHA status (Extra Plus, Plus, or Certified) (Tourism Authority of Thailand SHA records, 2026), has a verified Agoda score above 8.4 (Agoda guest score, 2026), and gives you a clear reason to book it over the alternatives.
-Prices below are live from Agoda, what you see is the current nightly rate.
+We have filtered down to 10 hotels across Bangkok’s main districts.
+Each one holds SHA status, whether Extra Plus, Plus, or Certified (Tourism Authority of Thailand SHA records, 2026).
+Each one has a verified Agoda score above 8.4 (Agoda guest score, 2026).
+Each one gives a clear reason to book over the alternatives.
+Prices below are live from Agoda.
+What you see is the current nightly rate.

 See top-rated SHA hotels in Bangkok →